-What is the altar employed a synagogue?– Related Questions
+What is the altar employed in a synagogue?

 What is the altar in Judaism?

-Altars (Hebrew: מזבח, mizbe’ah, “a location of slaughter or sacrifice”) in the Hebrew Bible were generally made from earth or unwrought stone.
-Altars were typically put up in obvious places.
+Altars (Hebrew: מזבח, Misbah, “a location of slaughter or sacrifice”) in the Hebrew Bible were generally made from earth or unwrought stone.
+Altars were typically put up in prominent places.
 The very first altar recorded in the Hebrew Bible is that erected by Noah.

-What is the most important part of the synagogue?
+What is the most essential part of the synagogue?

 As the Gospels report, it was Jesus’s customized to go to synagogue gatherings on the Sabbath (Luke 4:16), and it was also the main place for his mentor and preaching activities beyond Jerusalem (Mark 1:38; Matt 4:23; Luke 4:14– 15, 43– 44; John 18:20).